gonzajf/java-bites/src/main/java/OCP Study Guide/chapter-03.md

 ### Using the *Queue* Interface

 You use a queue when elements are added and removed in a specific order.
 Queues are typically used for sorting elements prior to processing them.

+#### Comparing *Queue* Implementations

+In addition to being a list, a LinkedList, is a double-ended queue.
+A double-ended queue is different from a regular queue in that you can insert and remove elements from both the front and back of the queue.
+The main benefit of a LinkedList is that it implements both the List and Queue interfaces.
+The tradeoff is that it isn’t as efficient as a “pure” queue.
+An ArrayDeque is a “pure” double-ended queue and it stores its elements in a resizable array.
+The main benefit of an ArrayDeque is that it is more efficient than a LinkedList.